HoTT/HoTT-Agda/README.md

 - `Truncation/TruncatedHIT` contains the proof that an HIT with special constructors that fill spheres can be given an elimination rule easier to work with (see `FreeGroup.FreeGroup` for an example)
-- `CategoryTheory/ReflectiveSubCategory` contains the definition of a reflective subcategory
+- `CategoryTheory/ReflectiveSubCategory` contains a definition of reflective subcategories and some properties
-- `Truncation/Truncation` contains the definition of truncation
-- `Truncation/TruncationUP` contains the universal property of the truncation, in a more category-theoretic phrasing
+- `Truncation/TruncationHIT` contains the HIT defining the truncation, with a small hack to handle (hlevel 0)-truncations
-- `Truncation/Functor` contains the action of truncation on maps and compositions
+- `Truncation/Truncation` contains a nicer interface for truncation and the universal property

 ### Free groups